We may earn money when you click our links. Learn more

 Update:

-Late 2019 marked an important milestone in fuboTV’s quest to become the best live TV streaming service for sports: the launch of their livestreaming channel, fubo Sports Network.
-While we still rank Sling TV as Best for Sports, we’re all about fuboTV for our soccer hooligans.
+Late 2019 marked an important milestone in Fubo’s quest to become the best live TV streaming service for sports: the launch of their livestreaming channel, Fubo Sports Network.
+While we still rank Sling TV as Best for Sports, we’re all about Fubo for our soccer hooligans.

-First take: Is fuboTV good?
+First take: Is Fubo good?

-For sports fans, fuboTV is the real MVP.
+For sports fans, Fubo is the real MVP.
 Its Standard package and optional add-ons are geared toward those who are seriously into the scoreboard, and it goes for cheaper than what a cable company would charge.

 That said, while it recently expanded its live TV entertainment lineup, its full package misses some notable popular networks.
 A couple sports powerhouses are also absent, and it offers only one premium channel.